mantidproject/documents/Design/Instrument-2.0/design-notes.md

 Furthermore, we need to provide access to lower-level data, e.g., via a method `const Detector &DetectorInfo::detector(size_t index)`.
 For `SpectrumInfo` we could have `const std::vector<const Detector *> detectors(size_t index)`.

+Note that although the index in the public interface is the same.
+They relate to two different indexing mechanisms.
+For example, on `SpectraInfo::isMonitor(size_t index)` the `index` is the spectrum index, which goes from 0 to the maximum number of spectra.
+On the other hand `DetectorInfo::isMonitor(size_t index)` the `index` is the detector index.
+This can be larger than the available number of spectra when mapping is not 1:1.

 ### Read access